mdw-nl/guide/best_practices/code_review.md

 process.
 While that gets hashed out, here is some general advice from various sources and experience.

-- Review everything, nothing is too short or simple
+- Review everything, nothing is too short or simple.
+This includes any code changes from outsourced development

 - Try to have something else to do, and spread the load throughout your working day.
 Don't review full-time.